semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 - Your record is **not** a repository for your research files, ORCID simply links to wherever they live in a handy page about yourself that you can then share publicly with others, or keep to yourself.

->Andrew Dunning, University of Toronto, Canada
+>Andrew Dunning, University of Toronto, Canada:
+>
 >I use my iD as an online master list of all my publications: it’s the perfect link to give anyone who wants to read what I’ve done recently, introduce me at a conference, or consider me for a new position.
 Since the source of the information is clearly shown, it’s easier to confirm that I’m not making it up (https://orcid.org/blog/2018/02/15/create-sustainable-research-portfolio-orcid).

 E.g. you could use it as: